geistnine/geistnine/README.md

 Just a dude having fun tricking electrocuted rocks into thinking and doing stuff, to be honest.

-🔭 I’m currently working on: AWS Solutions Architect Associate certification.
+🔭 I’m currently working on: Personal website.

 🌱 I’m currently learning: OOP, C#, and .NET CORE.
 Unity later?!